Tiramisu-Compiler/tiramisu/README.md

 ### Build Methods

-There are several ways to acquire Tiramisu:
+There are 3 ways to build Tiramisu:
 1) From [spack](https://packages.spack.io/package.html?name=tiramisu), which will build everything from source for you.
 2) From source, but using system package managers for dependencies.
 3) Purely from source with our install script.